JoshD898/myJavaSketchbook/README.md

 ### User Stories:
 - As a user, I want to be able to add a drawing to my gallery while specifying the title, color and shape.
-- As a user, I want to be able to view a list of all drawings in my gallery.
+- As a user, I want to be able to change a drawing status back and forth between *in progress* and *complete*.
 - As a user, I want to be able to edit or remove drawings in my gallery.
-- As a user, I want to be able to mark drawings as complete or incomplete.
+- As a user, I want to be able to view all drawings in my gallery, and also filter by drawing status.
-- As a user, I want to be able to see the number of drawings in my gallery, with a summary on the number complete and in progress.
+- As a user, I want to be able to see a summary of the number of drawings in my gallery, including a breakdown by project status.